The substrate used for the production of microbial amylase is starch.

 Solid State Fermentation (SSF) and Submerged Fermentation (SmF).

-production cost by alternative methods.
+production in submerged production is high.
 The contents of synthetic media are

 very expensive and these contents might be replaced with more economically